priyaranjankar/Movie-Recommender-System/README.md

     - Hence, we will be extracting only the names of entities / persons here.
         - We will go with first 3 entities in 'cast' column
         - Also, for column 'crew' , we will go with the director name as director of the movie is important in recommending a movie to any user based on content based filtering.
 - Created functions that work to fetch the above info from the cast, crew & director info from data.
-For more details refer to the movie recommender system.ipynb notebook uploaded.
+For more details refer to the "Movie_Recommendor_System.ipynb" notebook uploaded.
 - Transformations we would need to apply now:
   - We will be merging the 4 columns into a single feature which will store tags for the respective movies.
   - However, before that, we need to apply some transformation on 4 columns too.